nagypeter/weblogic-on-oke-workshop/tutorials/setup.oke.md

 To create a highly available cluster spanning three availability domains, the VCN must include three subnets in different availability domains for node pools, and two further subnets for load balancers.

+In this use case you are going to create a single node cluster which requires only one subnet.

 Open the navigation menu.
 Under **Networking**, click **Virtual Cloud Networks**.

 ![alt text](images/014.oci.select.vcn.png)

-Choose a compartment you have permission to work in (on the left side of the page).
+Before create any resource choose the instructor assigned compartment on the left bottom area of the page.

 The page updates to display only the resources in that compartment.
 Click **Create Virtual Cloud Network**.

 ![alt text](images/015.oci.create.vcn.png)

 Enter the following:

-- **Create in Compartment:** Leave as is.
+- **Create in Compartment:** Select the assigned compartment, but after the previous selection it should be the default.
-- **Name:** A friendly name for the cloud network.
-E.g. *VCN-Cluster-1*
+- **Name:** Using your ID as prefix name it: **ID**VCN.
+For example if your ID is *01* then the name is: *01VCN*
 - **Create Virtual Cloud Network Only:** Make sure this radio button is selected.
 - **CIDR Block:** A single, contiguous CIDR block for the cloud network. `10.0.0.0/16`.
 You cannot change this value later.
 - **DNS Resolution:** Select the Use DNS Hostnames in this VCN checkbox.
-- **DNS Label:** Specify a DNS label for the VCN.
-Basically the Console will generate one for you.
+- **DNS Label:** You can specify a DNS label for the VCN, but the Console will generate one for you based on the VCN name.
 The dialog box automatically displays the corresponding DNS Domain Name for the VCN (<VCN DNS label>.oraclevcn.com).
-- **Tags:** Optionally, you can apply tags.
+- **Tags:** Do not apply tag.

 Click Create Virtual Cloud Network.